grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 ```
 root@rstudio:~#
 ```
 > **Tip:** Don't worry if you're logged in under a different username instead of "root" like I have here.
 Again, this is just a reflection of your OS security defaults and/or user preferences.
 However, it does mean that you will probably have to *add* "sudo" to the beginning of the remaining terminal commands while you are connected to your VM.
-In other words, reverse the earlier tweak that I suggested in this tutorial!
+In other words, reverse the earlier tweak that I suggested in this tutorial...

 Next, we'll install *R*.